jacquelynfambrough/project-01/Docs/Sprint1.md

 Step 1.
 Add responsive Boostrap Grid, to HTML.
-Apply and edit Jumbotron banner, with header text and short summary atop the page.
+Apply and edit Jumbotron banner, with header text and short summary atop the page.Add a form using Bootstrap template.
+Apply ID's and classes to HTML divs and forms.

 Step 2.
+Start hard coding data in app.js to start forming functions and ajax calls.
 Step 3.

 Step 4.